Design · 6 min read · February 15, 2025 · 347 words

 - Best for: lots with usable rear yard space, ROI-focused owners.

-- Typical cost: $300–$425 per sq ft.
+- Typical cost: $300–$400 per sq ft.

 - Permit + build timeline: 9–13 months.

 There are three primary ADU configurations in Los Angeles: detached new construction, attached new construction, and garage or accessory structure conversion.
 Each has a clean profile of cost, timeline, ROI, and constraint — and the right answer is almost always determined by your lot before it is determined by your taste.
+Pair this with the cost anatomy for the dollar numbers under each route.

 Detached ADU